teincsolutions/aostp-dashboard/docs/PACKAGE_DELIVERY_API.md

 ## Common Use Cases

-### 1. Record a Delivery
+### 1. Record a Multi-Invoice Pickup (All Packages)

+When a customer picks up ALL packages from multiple invoices:

+1. Collect all invoice IDs for the customer
+2. (Optional) Record receiver name
+3. (Optional) Take pickup photos
+4. Create the pickup records WITHOUT specifying trackingCodes
+5. System automatically picks up all packages from the invoices
+6. System updates all package statuses and notifies customer for each package

+### 2. Record a Selective Multi-Invoice Pickup

-When a customer picks up their package:
+When a customer picks up SPECIFIC packages from multiple invoices:

-1. Scan the package tracking code
+1. Scan the specific package tracking codes
-2. Confirm the invoice
+2. Collect all invoice IDs for the customer
 3. (Optional) Record receiver name
+4. (Optional) Take pickup photos
+5. Create the pickup records WITH trackingCodes specified
+6. System updates selected package statuses and notifies customer

+### 3. Record a Single Invoice Pickup

+When a customer picks up packages from one invoice:

+1. Confirm the invoice ID
+2. Either specify tracking codes OR omit them to pick up all packages
+3. (Optional) Record receiver name
-4. (Optional) Take delivery photos
+4. (Optional) Take pickup photos
-5. Create the delivery record
+5. Create the pickup record(s)
 6. System updates package status and notifies customer

-### 2. View Customer Delivery History
+### 3. View Customer Pickup History

 To see all deliveries for a customer: